-PEA is defined as any organized rhythm without a palpable pulse and is the most common rhythm present after defibrillation.
-PEA along with asystole make up half of the Pulseless Arrest Algorithm with VF and VT consisting of the other half.
+PEA, pulseless electrical activity is defined as any organized rhythm without a palpable pulse and is the most common rhythm present after defibrillation.
+PEA along with asystole make up half of the Cardiac Arrest Algorithm with VF and VT consisting of the other half.
 Patients with PEA usually have poor outcomes.

 Positive outcome of an attempted resuscitation depends primarily on two actions: 1.
 Providing effective CPR; and 2.
 Identification and correction of the cause of PEA.